aelvan/FocalPointField-Craft/README.md

 ![Focal Point Field example](https://raw.githubusercontent.com/aelvan/FocalPointField-Craft/master/screenshots/focalpoint.png)

 The value that is saved and returned by the field is the percentage offset from left/top, for instance `50% 50%`.

-You can use this value in any way you want, but it was made to be used together with [Imager](https://github.com/aelvan/Imager-Craft) and its position transform parameter.

 Price, license and support
 ---